wgpatrick/momwebsite/README.md

 <h1>The Purpose</h1>

-A classy website for a classy lady.
+A website to remember Meg Kemper, my mom.
+I miss her so much.